 NBO 6.0 inaugurates a fundamentally new programming model for interacting with a host electronic structure system (ESS).
-For suitable "NBO6-compatible" ESS host programs http://www.chem.wisc.edu/~nbo6/affil.htm), NBO 6.0 is provided as a binary executable (nbo6.exe) that cooperates interactively with the host ESS program through a direct message-passing protocol, without linking into an integrated binary (as required in previous ESS/NBO5 implementations).
+For suitable "NBO6-compatible" ESS host programs (http://nbo6.chem.wisc.edu/affil_css.htm), NBO 6.0 is provided as a binary executable (nbo6.exe) that cooperates interactively with the host ESS program through a direct message-passing protocol, without linking into an integrated binary (as required in previous ESS/NBO5 implementations).